| You are here: Agriculture > Transgene Plants > Forum 1995 > New pathogenes from GMO? Virus resistant crops - new viral pathogens from transgenic

 virion might be inhibited [18].
 The transgenic CP may also interfere with

+the long distance transport of the virus particles.
 In the second class, described as RNA-mediated resistance, the situation is

 reversed.
 The degree of resistance is negatively correlated with the amount